USS Francovich (APD-116)

 USS Francovich (APD-116) was a United States Navy Crosley-class high speed transport in commission from 1945 to 1946.
-She was sold for srap in 1965.
+It was sold for scrap in 1965.

 Namesake

 Albert Anthony Francovich was born on 23 January 1920, at Shamokin, Pennsylvania into a Croatian-American family.
 He enlisted in the U.S. Navy on 8 March 1939.
 As an aviation machinist's mate first class with a patrol squadron during the Solomon Islands campaign, Francovich was killed in action in an engagement with a Japanese four-engined flying boat on 6 September 1942.
 Francovich posthumously was awarded the Navy Cross for his heroism in standing to his gun although mortally wounded.

 The U.S. Navy destroyer escort USS Francovich was named for him but when the destroyer escort's construction was cancelled in 1944 prior to completion, the name was transferred to the Rudderow-class destroyer escort USS Francovich (DE-606).